 Although the government issues numerous types of visas for employment, study, and other purposes, the easiest type of visa to obtain is probably a visitor visa such as a Business (B1) or Tourist (B2) visa.
 A business visitor visa enables the holder to undertake activities such as meeting with business associates, attending conferences, negotiating contracts, and settling estates.
 A tourism visa permits the holder to do a wide variety of things, from visiting vacation destinations or spending time with family to undergoing medical procedures, participating in sports competitions and joining in social events.
 However, visitor visas do not enable the holder to:

-Most importantly, a visitor visa or any other type of temporary visa does not allow the holder to live permanently in the U.S. The visa will be granted for a finite time and will expire at the end of that period.
+Most importantly, a visitor visa or any other type of temporary visa does not allow the holder to live permanently in the U.S., whereas the Green Card does allow someone in Oak Brook to permanently live there.
+The visa will be granted for a finite time and will expire at the end of that period.

 To obtain an immigration visa in Oak Brook that gives the holder status as a lawful permanent resident with a Green Card, different qualifications are required depending on the category under which the visa is sought.
 Most immigrant visas are granted based on family connection or employment and they are prioritized based on the degree of family relationship or the work qualifications of the employee.

-In these cases, a family member or employer sponsors the applicant and files a petition for immigration on their behalf with the U.S. Citizenship and Immigration Services.
+In these cases, a family member or employer sponsors the applicant and files a petition for immigration on his or her behalf with the U.S. Citizenship and Immigration Services.
 Once that is approved, it moves to the National Visa Center for processing and a formal application.

 The number of visas granted in most categories is limited annually, so in many cases, applicants must wait a substantial period before their applications will be formally considered.
 To help avoid long waits, it is important to comply with all deadlines and requirements and to properly document all necessary information.